uriel1998/ainkpolicies/submissionpolicy.md

 ## Goals

 Alliteration Ink wishes to publish the best stories from *all* authors, of *all* walks of life.
+To ensure we are meeting that goal, I must gather demographic information about those who submit to open calls.

 This policy outlines and limits the ways in which Alliteration Ink will gather and use information about submitters.